alimurtazafarooqui/alifarooqui.github.io/_posts/2020-08-19-bot-detection-02.md

 ## The Webdriver

-This is lesson 02 in this series where I’m dumpin what I’ve learnt about bot detection.
+This is part 02 in this series where I’m dumpin what I’ve learnt about bot detection.

 The webdriver is based on the [W3 standard](https://w3c.github.io/webdriver/) to let you control user agents.